Unraveling the Supramolecular Architecture of Molecular Machineries in Adaptive Immunity

 Challenges in Understanding

-However, despite their fundamental importance, these architectural details of the PLC and the TCR, as well as the dynamic networking included in the quality control of the endoplasmic reticulum (ER) and receptor signaling processes, remain enigmatic due to their inherent dynamics, low abundance, and complexity.
+However, despite their fundamental importance, these architectural details of the PLC and the TCR, as well as the dynamic networking that is included in the quality control of the endoplasmic reticulum (ER) and receptor signaling processes, remain enigmatic due to their inherent dynamics, low abundance, and complexity.

 Project Goals